 Hello there and WELCOME!
 Here is a little about me

-I live in the woods of Connecticut with my hubby, son (6) and daughter (4).
+I live in the woods of Connecticut with my hubby, son (7) and daughter (5).
 I have always been conscious of my impact on the environment, even more so after the birth of my kiddos- realizing everything I do affects their future.
 I recycle and re-use anything I can.
 Both my kiddos were cloth diapered, and I can’t even remember the last time I bought paper towels or napkins.
 I cook from scratch most of the time and I make sure our food products are as local as possible.
 I have to take action if something bothers me, which is why I am involved in town politics and hold positions on boards and commissions.
 I am involved in the organizing and running of my town’s farmers’ market (yay for local food and the farmers that grow it!).
-I am a Grange member, a Junior Grange Leader, an election moderator, a Justice of the Peace and a substitute teacher.
+I am a Grange member, an election moderator, a Justice of the Peace and a substitute teacher.
 Oh, and I like to write and do research.

 Why is buying ‘Made in the USA’ important to me?

 I grew up in Rhode Island which is a big manufacturing state.
 Sadly, a lot of those manufacturing companies have been leaving the state and country in the past years.
 I have several relatives who have lost their jobs because the company they worked for moved over seas and closed their workplace.
 I believe it is important to keep jobs here in the US.